-Brazil is a country with a long history of different currencies – more than 7 since the nation established its independence in 1822.
-From 1833 onwards, the various forms of legal tender in the country include the Mil Reis, Cruzeiro, Cruzeiro Novo, Cruzado, Cruzado Novo and Cruzeiro Real.
-Brazil’s currency at the present time is the Real, launched during 1994 and marking a return to the country’ original currency’s denominations.
+Brazil is a country with a long history of different currencies – more than seven since the nation gained its independence in 1822.
+From 1833 onwards, the various forms of legal tender in the country include the Mil Reis, Cruzeiro, Cruzeiro Novo, Cruzado, Cruzado Novo, and Cruzeiro Real.
+Brazil’s currency at the present time is the Real, launched during 1994 and marking a return to the country’s original currency denominations.
 Its symbol is R$ and its Forex currency code is BRL.
-Currently, there are R$212 billion in circulation and a volume of around US$20 billion is traded in this currency daily on the Brazilian Forex market.
-The Real is regulated by the country’s Brazilian Central Bank with the denominations including a 1 Real coin and bank notes for R$2, R$5, R$10, R$20, R$50 and R$100.
+Currently, there are R$212 billion in circulation, and a volume of around US$20 billion is traded in this currency daily on the Brazilian Forex market.
+The Real is regulated by the Brazilian Central Bank, with denominations including a 1 Real coin, and bank notes for R$2, R$5, R$10, R$20, R$50 and R$100.
 The Brazilian Central Bank is also responsible for setting the nation’s monetary policies and interest rates.

 Historical Facts About the Brazilian Real

 In 1500, Brazil was established as a colony of Portugal, and its currency was given the name “Real”.
 Like many other countries, the Real was linked traditionally to the gold standard; however, in 1871 the system was universally abandoned.
 The current incarnation of the Real was launched just a few years after the re-establishment of a democratic government in Brazil, following the ruling of the country by a military regime during the 1960s and 1970s.
 It was issued with the hope of maintaining stability in the currency due to the long ongoing period of hyperinflation that the country was experiencing.